marcosvm/couchdb-lucene-rake/README.md

 # Couchdb-lucene-rake

-A tasks to push couchdb-lucene indexes via rake.
+A task to push couchdb-lucene indexes via rake.

 This tool has the goal of keeping couchdb-lucene scripts easily maintainable by using a directory layout convention and javascript with .js extension to make it suitable to edit inside your favorite text editor or IDE.

 Those take could be easily written using the [CouchRest](http://github.com/jchris/couchrest) RESTful client for CouchDB and were inspired by the [CouchRestRails plugin](http://github.com/hpoydar/couchrest-rails)

-The task are:
+The task is:

 * push - push the indexes views from your file system to couchdb.